 5) Levetiracetam will be purchased from Medchem Express (HY-B0106), with >98% purity documentation.

 All the compounds are being purchased from established sources for chemicals with documented high purity (95 – 98%).
 The compounds will be dissolved in vehicles appropriate for delivery to rats via subcutaneous osmotic minipumps and will be handled under sterile conditions.
-These compounds have been used by us or our collaborators in previous experimental studies in animals which produced the anticipated effects, in rgards to their known mechanisms, without any adverse or paradoxical effects.
+These compounds have been used by us or our collaborators in previous experimental studies in animals which produced the anticipated effects, in regards to their known mechanisms, without any adverse or paradoxical effects.
 Within this consortium, we plan to share common protocols to avoid having high variability in outcomes.
-We also plan to obtain pharmacokinetics and blood levels of the drugs, through our collaboration with Dr Jim Cloyd and Lisa Coles (University of Minnesota).
+We also plan to obtain pharmacokinetics and blood levels of the drugs, through our collaboration with Dr. Jim Cloyd and Lisa Coles (University of Minnesota).
 This is a manner will be used for quality control, to ensure proper and rationale delivery of the drug but will also inform on the therapeutic or active levels of the drugs.
 Such levels can therefore be used by other investigators as a reference point in their experiments to interpret them and compare their conditions with ours and facilitate comparisons and interpretation.
 To ensure that the results of our experiments can be translated and compared with the results that could be obtained in different labs, we plan to:

 adopt rigorous and unbiased practices in study design, data collection and analysis, through the use of blinded, randomized, dose-response and vehicle response experiments and adherence to the ARRIVE guidelines6, the guidelines reported by Landis et al 7 and the recommendations of the AES/ILAE Translational research Task Force of the ILAE 2, 3.